bostontrader/polo-catbox/app/engine/returnCandleStick/README.md

 # Introduction

-Given an array of trades, return a basic candle stick.
+Given an array of trades, sorted in chronological order, return a candle stick summary.

 Said candle stick contains the basic information that summarizes the collection of trades, but does not contain any datetime information.